 To go along with your water bottle, you’ll probably want some reusable straws.
 Depending on your preference, there’s a ton you can purchase.
 I’ve got a few from Starbucks, and a few from who knows where else, but there are plenty of cheap options online too.
-The straw I’m linking to here is collapsable and comes with a cute carrying case that makes it super convenient to store in a small purse or handbag.
+The straws I’m linking to here stainless steel, and bent at the end for easier drinking.
+Plus they’re only $4 each.

 4. Spork/bottle opener

 Plastic silverware sets are insidious little plastics pieces that are unnecessary if you’re able to clean them.
 This nifty FinessCity spork I brought with me even has a bottle opener on the end!
 What more could you need.
 The FinesseCity one is out of stock but this spork is almost identical.